michaelyinopen/control-flow-practise/README.md

 3. Different request types
 4. Compliance/Case Status
 5. Original Request Type
+6. commit sends more infor and saves additional info separately

 ## Story
 Buing a machine, ask for the price of the warranty\